Strilanc/ObjC-CollapsingFutures/README.md

 - **Types**: `TOCFuture`, `TOCFutureSource`, `TOCCancelToken`, `TOCCancelTokenSource`
 - **Collapsing**: Automatic flattening.
 You never have to worry about how many times you need to unwrap/flatten a future.
 A `[TOCFuture futureWithResult:[TOCFuture futureWithResult:@1]]` is automatically a `[TOCFuture futureWithResult:@1]`.
 - **Cancellation**: Almost all asynchronous operations have a variant that accepts a `TOCCancelToken`.
 When the cancel token is cancelled, the operation immediately cleans up and completes with a cancellation failure (if it didn't already finish).
-- **Dealing with Immortality**: If a future or cancel token's source is deallocated without setting/cancelling its future or token, the future or token is marked as immortal and discards all of its callbacks.
-Accidentally making a future its own result (making flattening non-halting) also marks it as immortal.
-This makes it a lot harder to make a self-sustaining reference cycle involving futures.
+- **Immortality**: When a future or cancel token's source is lost, they are marked as immortal.
+This also occurs if a future's result cycles back to itself (preventing flattening from completing).
+Immortal futures and tokens discard their callbacks.
+This makes it a lot harder to accidentally create a self-sustaining reference cycle (you have to involve the sources).
 - **Documentation**: Doc comments on every method and type, covering corner cases and in some cases basic usage hints.